SITE Centers Corp. (SITC) Shares Plummet Below 1-Year High

 SITE Centers Corp.
-(NYSE: SITC) has seen a decline in its stock price by -2.13 in relation to its previous close of 12.18.
-However, the company has experienced a -2.38% decline in its stock price over the last five trading sessions.
+(NYSE: SITC)’s stock price has decreased by -1.84 compared to its previous closing price of 11.98.
+However, the company has seen a -1.34% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in SITE Centers Corp.
 (NYSE: SITC) Right Now?